simpletoimplement/runkit7-runkit7/README.md

     Many of these have been fixed.
 -   There are reference counting bugs causing memory leaks.
-    2 calls to `emalloc` have been temporarily replaced with calls to `pemalloc` so that I could execute tests.
+    2 calls to `emalloc` have been temporarily replaced with calls to `pemalloc` so that tests would not crash during shutdown (and other reasons)
--   There may be a few remaining logic errors after migrating the code to PHP7.
+-   The Zend VM bytecode representation may change in 7.3 betas and in future minor/major PHP releases after 7.3.
--   The zend VM bytecode representation may change in 7.3 betas or future minor/major releases, so some opcodes may not work with each new minor php version release.
+    Any new opcodes added may not work as expected with each new minor php version release.

 ### APIs for PHP7

-#### Implemented APIs for PHP7 (buggy internal function manipulation):
+#### Implemented APIs for PHP7

 -   `runkit_function_*`: Most tests are passing.
 There are some memory leaks when renaming internal functions.
 -   `runkit_method_*`: Most tests are passing.
 There are some memory leaks when renaming internal functions.
 -   `runkit_zval_inspect`: Partly passing, and needs to be rewritten because of PHP7's zval changes.
 -   `runkit_constant_add` works.
-Other constant manipulation functions don't work for constants within the same file due to the interpreter inlining them.
+Other constant manipulation functions don't work for constants accessed within the same file due to the compiler inlining their values for performance.
 -   Runkit superglobals.
 -   `runkit_import`
     Some flags are missing for PHP 7.x, especially properties, and other tests have known failures.